 Especially in senior living alone increasing frailty, cognitive decline, loss of vision and hearing, and decreasing dexterity makes it difficult to go to a grocery store, purchase food and transport the food home.
 At home difficulty preparing meals and observing food safety rules can hinder eating regular meals.

 Meal quality: Since all functions decline in high age the gastrointestinal tract is not an exemption.
 The ability to properly digest foods and extract nutrients decreases due to gastrointestinal decline in old age.
 Therefore nutrient dense meals providing plenty of nutrients and phytonutrients become even more necessary.
-Healthy nutrient-rich meals can work against age-related inflammation, provide sufficient amounts of protein to counter loss of muscle mass and support daily physical activity.
+Healthy nutrient-rich meals can counter age-related inflammation, provide sufficient amounts of protein to counter loss of muscle mass and provide the energy to support daily physical activity.
 Meals also need to have an enjoyable flavor and texture so seniors can enjoy meals.

 Mealtime Experience: Nutrition professionals tend to think about food quality and quantity but with increasing age it becomes more and more important to consider the mealtime experience as well.
 The best tasting healthiest meal is not enjoyable if all meals are eaten alone.
 As we all know companionship during a meal allows us to enjoy meals and therefore eat sufficient amounts of food.
 Elderly lonely eaters are more likely to eat less.